-Preliminary methodologies for water managers to analyze the Increment 1 Field Test and evaluate implementation of Increment 1 operations relative to the Increment 1 goals, objectives, and constraints are listed below in A. through J. These analyses will complement the overall monitoring plan and will be used to assess and evaluate the achievement of several of the stated water management objectives from the Increment 1 monitoring plan, including to: (1) ensure existing levels of flood protection are maintained within the northern L-31N Basin (between S-335 and S-331); (2) ensure existing levels of flood mitigation are maintained within the protected portion of the 8.5 SMA; (3) determine whether the Increment 1 contribute to flooding within the C-111 basin; and (4) determine whether the Increment 1 operational changes at S-197 are necessary to ensure existing levels of flood protection are maintained within the C-111 Basin (south of S-176), including assessment of the trigger criteria used for S-197 gate openings.
-Modifications to the methodologies for the analyses listed here may be necessary due to data limitations or inconclusive results realized during implementation of Increment 1 and additional analyses may be developed to support review of the Increment 1 performance.
-The analyses will account for average monthly historic rainfall as measured at available rainfall gages, compared to the average monthly rainfall observed at available rainfall gages during this Field Test.
-The following analysis items are planned to be tracked on a real-time basis during the Increment 1 Field Test: C, D, E, F, G, and H. The remaining analysis items (A, B, I, and J), which require extended periods of data collection and analysis, will be assessed at pre-determined periodic intervals during the Increment 1 Field Test, and this information will be considered prior to any proposed operational adjustments.
+Preliminary methodologies developed to analyze the Increment 1.1/1.2 Field Test and evaluate implementation of Increment 1.1/1.2 operations relative to the goals, objectives, and constraints are listed below as tasks labeled A. through J. These analyses will complement the overall monitoring plan and will be used to assess and evaluate the achievement of several of the stated water management objectives from the Increment 1.1/1.2 monitoring plan, including to: (1) ensure existing levels of flood protection are maintained within the northern L-31N Basin (between S-335 and S-331); (2) ensure existing levels of flood mitigation are maintained within the protected portion of the 8.5 SMA; (3) determine whether the Increment 1.1/1.2 contributes to flooding within the C-111 basin; and (4) determine whether the Increment 1.1/1.2 operational changes at S-197 are necessary to ensure that existing levels of flood protection are maintained within the C-111 Basin (south of S-176), including assessment of the trigger criteria used for S-197 gate openings.
+Modifications to the methodologies for the analyses listed here may be necessary due to data limitations or inconclusive results realized during implementation of Increment 11 and Increment 1.1/1.2, and additional analyses may be developed to support review of the Increment 1.1/1.2 performance.
+The analyses will account for average monthly historic rainfall as measured at available rainfall gages (S-12D, S-331, S-18C, and basin-wide NEXRAD rainfall datasets), compared to the average monthly rainfall observed at available rainfall gages during this Field

+Test.
+The following analysis items are planned to be tracked on a real-time basis during the Increment 1.1/1.2 Field Test: C, D, E, F, G, and H. The remaining analysis items (A, B, I, and J), which require extended periods of data collection and analysis, will be assessed at pre-determined periodic intervals during the Increment 1.1/1.2 Field Test, and this information will be considered prior to any proposed operational adjustments.